rajendrathalluru/Health-Score-Research/README.md

 - Weight and waist are tracked separately as body metrics.
 - Weekly score uses current-week measurements first and can derive BMI from profile height + saved weight.

-## Removed Legacy Surface

-The old food logging / daily food-entry scoring flow is no longer part of the active product.

-Removed:

-- frontend food logging page
-- legacy `/api/food` route
-- legacy `/api/score` route

-Still present but legacy:

-- `backend/src/routes/dailyLogs.js`

-That route is not part of the current questionnaire-first product flow.

 ## Build

 Build frontend: